 *Wilmette, Evanston, Glenview, Deerfield, Northbrook, Lake Forest, Vernon Hills, Libertyville and Ikonix members will receive this week.

-Good evening from the farm!
+Good evening and happy summer solstice from the farm!

 On this extremely warm day, we're celebrating the summer solstice with a salad for dinner!
 This week's farm share is perfect for creating salads with plenty of salad greens and flavorful toppings.

 We're also celebrating the solstice by spending time working alongside our team.
 When the weather is hot, it is reassuring to know that we're all working hard together to lighten the load.
 Owen and Silas worked together to carry irrigation hoses into the far fields as we install new irrigation to reach our crops farthest from the farmstead.

 Riley, David and Arlet all tried their hand-eye coordination riding the finger weeders to help weed the popcorn.
 We generally call June and July "weed season" as the weeds grow as fast as the crops, so when we're not harvesting or watering, you'll find us weeding!

 As you can see, Arlet and Riley find riding a tractor-powered finger weeder is much easier (and more fun!) than weeding by hand.

 While summer hits a fever pitch on its longest day, we slow down to take in the chestnut flowers (pictured at the top of the newsletter) and elderberry flowers (pictured here) as they mature before a harvest for our brewing friends.
 We wish everyone wonderful salads, refreshing beverages and cooler summer evenings to come!

 Warmly, ~ The Miller Family and the Prairie Wind team